-ILLINOIS LIBRARY ASSOCIATION 2014-2015 EXECUTIVE BOARD
+ILLINOIS LIBRARY ASSOCIATION 2015-2016 EXECUTIVE BOARD

 The Illinois Library Association Executive Board is the governing body of the association and comprises fifteen directors serving a three-year term and an ALA councilor who serves a three-year term.
-The board adopts and oversees implementation and evaluates all plans, policies, programs, and budget for the association.
-Together, board members constitute leadership of the association and assume responsibility for its success.
+The board adopts, oversees implementation, evaluates all plans, policies, programs, and the budget for the association.
+Together, board members constitute the leadership of the association and assume responsibility for its success.

-TERM

-COMMITTEE MEMBERSHIP/ LIAISON ASSIGNMENTS
+TERM COMMITTEE MEMBERSHIP/ LIAISON ASSIGNMENTS